Skillset

 I know what is meant by organizational structure

-Organizational structure is a system that outlines how certain activities are directed in order to achieve the goals of an organization.
+Organizational structure is a system that outlines how certain activities are directed in order to achieve the vision and goals of an organization.

 I understand the role of structure in an organization